csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 If the specification changes or is abandoned a new major version of the plugin will be released.
 This will require you to update your source code so that everything works as expected.

-To have more stability between updates of [PostCSS Preset Env] you may set `stage: 3` and/or `minimumVendorImplementations: 2`.
+To have more stability between updates of [PostCSS Preset Env] you may set `minimumVendorImplementations: 2` or more.

 A side effect of staying close to the standard is that you can more easily migrate your project to other tooling all together.